LiskArchive/lisk-db/README.md

 # @liskhq/lisk-db

-@liskhq/lisk-db is a database access implementation for use with Lisk-related software.
+@liskhq/lisk-db is a database access implementation according to the Lisk protocol

 ## Installation